Machine Learning for MU-MIMO Receive Processing in OFDM Systems: Evaluations

 \subsection{Downlink simulation results}

 Four downlink schemes were evaluated on the considered speed ranges.
-The first one is the downlink baseline presented in Section~\ref{sec:system_model}.
-In the second one, referred to as `\gls{ML} channel estimator', each user leverages the enhanced channel estimator of Section~\ref{sec:ml_ch_est_dl} and a conventional demapper.
-The third one is the \gls{ML}-enhanced receiver using both the enhanced channel estimator and enhanced demapper for each user, and is referred to as `\gls{ML} receiver'.
+The first one is the baseline presented in Section~\ref{sec:system_model}.
+In the second one, referred to as `\gls{ML} channel estimator', each user leverages the enhanced channel estimator of Section~\ref{sec:ml_ch_est_dl} and is trained and tested with a standard demapper.
+The third one is the \gls{ML}-enhanced receiver using both the enhanced channel estimator and \gls{ML} demapper for each user, and is referred to as `\gls{ML} receiver'.
 The last scheme has perfect \gls{CSI}, i.e., all users perfectly know both the channel at \glspl{RE} carrying pilots and the estimation error variances $v^{(k)}_{f,t,k}$ and $v^{(k)}_{f,t,i}$ everywhere.
 All schemes use the 2P pilot pattern to perform the uplink channel estimation, but are evaluated on both patterns in the downlink.
+Similarly to the uplink, all schemes leveraged spectral interpolation with \gls{NIRE} approximation for channel estimation, but additional simulations were performed with the 2P pilot pattern using spectral and temporal interpolation for both the baseline and the ML receiver.
+An ML receiver trained with only $N_k=2$ users was also evaluated on the three slowest speed ranges.